 Read: What is an SEO Strategy and Why You Need an Integrated Marketing Strategy?

-There are 4 main steps when it comes to internal SEO – Keyword Research, Organising Site Structure, Constructing Content, and On-Page Optimisation.
+There are 4 main steps for internal SEO – Keyword Research, Organising Site Structure, Constructing Content, and On-Page Optimisation.
 Let’s go through each step one by one.

-When starting out, you want to look out for as many long-tail keywords as you can.
-Long-tail keywords (more words) are not as difficult to rank highly for as generic keywords (fewer words).
-Long-tail keywords are also more specific to a user search query and are more likely to result in a conversion.
+When starting, you want to look out for as many long-tail keywords as you can.
+Long-tail keywords (more words) are easier to rank higher as compared to generic keywords (fewer words).
+Long-tail keywords are also more specific to a user’s search query and are more likely to result in a conversion.

 Start with a generic theme.
-For example, “Website Design”, if you are a web designer, then expand your list of keywords from there i.e. “E-commerce Web Design”, “Affordable Web Design”, etc…
+For example, your list of keywords can be expanded from “Website Design” to “E-commerce Web Design”, “Affordable Web Design”, etc…

 Use the Google Keyword Planner to conduct your SEO keyword research.

-If you’re building a brand new site, keyword research should be the first thing you do before filling up your site with content.
+If you’re building a brand new site, keyword research should be the first thing you do before populating your site with content.
 If you’re already running a site, it is also good practice to constantly expand your list of target keywords.

-Keyword research can help you discover what consumers are actually searching for.
-When you know what your consumers are looking or asking for, you can better design your content to answer their queries by speaking to them in their language.
-For example if you know people are searching for the exact key phrase “How do you make a website”, you can create an article titled “How to Make/Create a Your Own Website”.
+Keyword research can help you discover what consumers are searching for.
+When you know what your consumers are looking for, you can better design your content to answer their queries by speaking to them in their language.

 You can develop a variety of content ideas just by going through your list of keywords.